sseefried/lambdalog/drafts/2011-07-08-sharing-recovery.markdown

 # Introduction

+Today's post is about sharing recovery in deeply embedded domain specific languages (DSLs).

+This is way too big for one blog post, so I'm going to split it into two.
+In the first post I'll provide some background, explain the problem and what sharing recovery is, as well as providing some preliminaries.

+In the second post I'll dive into more depth.
+Since this is a blog post and I'm not limited by space I'll aim for ease of reading instead of brevity or density.

+# Background

 I could easily start this post by banging on about how great embedded domain specific languages are but that's already been done quite adequately in a [number]() [of]() [places]().
 There are a two main options when it comes to implementing domain specific languages.
 They can be a: